Gordon Groover, Extension Economist, Department of Agricultural & Applied Economics, Virginia Tech

-- Review first quarter livestock records and compare them to last year’s; look for both problems and successes and plan this season management strategies.
+- Review first quarter livestock records and compare them to last year’s; look for both problems and successes.

 - Livestock producers should develop a detailed feed budget each year.
 Include current feed costs, estimate this year’s production under average and drought conditions, and estimate demand a full year out.
 Estimated deficits should be addressed now.
 First, look locally for alternatives.
 For example, can you contract with a neighbor to buy their forages or grains, can you rent additional land, can you work with a grain farmer to harvest his grain crop as silage, can you buy grain at harvest at a discount, or consider high moisture grain?
 Second, if you cannot find local solutions, then look to reputable brokers for forage and try to line up part of your supply needs this spring.
 As the season progresses, keep the budget up-to-date to make sure you have covered your feed demand for the next year.
 Conversely, if you expect a surplus begin to consider alternatives to increase cash income and cash flow.

-- Follow up with your lender to review and update your line-of-credit needs with an eye on possible downside risk higher input price and/or lower output prices.
+- Follow up with your lender to review and update your line-of-credit needs because higher feed, fuel, fertilizer, and input other prices may strain previous estimates.

 - Prepare your crop record keeping system for a new year, updating soil tests and reviewing and problems from last season.

 - Update your marketing plan by collecting information on prices and world market situations.
+Be sure to check with your local Farm Service Agency for changes in government programs and signup deadlines.
 Review USDA and other crop and price forecasts.
 You can receive notification of all USDA reports now via many different media.
 See the following web site for details: www.usda.gov/wps/portal/usda/usdahome?navid=USDA_STR

 Listed below are the items that need to be included on the farm business managers’ reading list and calendar for the next two months.